"Study nature, love nature, stay close to nature. It will never fail you." ~ Frank Lloyd Wright

 Reconstructing fire history and its effect on sediment transport

 Fire regimes are becoming increasingly frequent and more severe and it is important to understand how the landscape will respond.
-The goal of this research is to determine terrestrial fire history at the Cooloola Sand Mass (CSM) and its associated effect on landscape changes.
-This study will help pioneer a new approach to expanding fire histories from areas where fire is an exotic import (swamps/lakes) into the parts of the landscape where fire may be the dominant geological and ecological process.
-We will achieve this goal by radiocarbon (14C) dating charcoal fragments in the depositional foot-slope of dunes .The outcomes produced here will provide the first fire history record attempted from a depositional foot-slope on a dune.
-In addition, the dated records of fire will provide a direct process for landscape evolution and will offer answers regarding fire frequency.
-The insight gained will be shared to local fire management officials and the traditional owners (the Butchulla and Kabi’ Kabi’ peoples).
+The goal of this research was to determine terrestrial fire history at the Cooloola Sand Mass (CSM) and its associated effect on landscape changes.
+This study has helped to pioneer a new approach to expanding fire histories from areas where fire is an exotic import (swamps/lakes) into the parts of the landscape where fire may be the dominant geological and ecological process.
+We have achieved this goal by radiocarbon (14C) dating charcoal fragments in the depositional foot-slope of dunes .The outcomes produced in this study was the first fire history record from a depositional foot-slope on a dune.
+In addition, the dated records of fire provides a direct process for landscape evolution and will offer answers regarding fire frequency.
+Future work will take us to the center of Australia to see if this approach works on continental dunes.